dougeby/IntuneDocs/intune/device-restrictions-android.md

 ## Restricted apps

-In the restricted apps list, you can configure one of the following lists for Android, and Samsung KNOX Standard devices:
+In the restricted apps list, you can configure one of the following lists for both Android, and Samsung KNOX Standard devices:

 A **Prohibited apps** list - List the apps (not managed by Intune) that users are not allowed to install and run.
 An **Approved apps** list - List the apps that users are allowed to install.
 To remain compliant, users must not install other apps.
 Apps that are managed by Intune are automatically allowed.